Live-Charts/Live-Charts/.github/ISSUE_TEMPLATE.md

 #### Extra notes

-*Explain what you expect, feedback, images or anything you concider necessary*
+*Explain what you expect, feedback, images or anything you consider necessary*

 #### I am using